WasedaAISociety/stempad/README.md

 Stempad is a simple way to write papers logically clear, and check difference of perception of words between you and others.

+Currently, this is just a mock-up and not completed.

 ## Usage
-Launch www/index.html on your web browser.
+Launch [www/index.html](./www/index.html) on your web browser.

 ## Licence